sendyhalim/blog/content/posts/git/2020-04-12-phabricator-developing-feature-on-top-of-other-feature.md

 NOTES: This post assumes that you're familiar with `git rebase` and `phabricator` terms.

-We use phabricator as our code review tool at `Cermati`.
+We use phabricator as our code review tool.
 A typical workflow for submitting & merging your feature:
 1. Create a new feature branch based on `master` branch, develop and `git commit` locally from there.
 2. Submit code review `arc diff` when we're done.
 3. Run `arc land` to merge our diff to remote `master` branch.